Love in the Time of Corona: Filming

-Production began virtually on June 29, 2020 in Los Angeles using remote technologies.
+Production began virtually on June 29, 2020, in Los Angeles using remote technologies.

 on Freeform on August 22, 2020.

 Release

 The miniseries premiered on August 22, 2020, on Freeform in the United States.
 In selected international territories, the series is available on Disney+ under the dedicated streaming hub Star as an original series, since March 12, 2021.
+The series was removed from Disney+ on May 26, 2023.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 58% based on 12 reviews.
 On Metacritic, the series holds a rating of 55 out of 100, based on 12 critics, indicating "mixed or average reviews".

 Accolades

 Love in the Time of Corona was one of the IMDbPro Top 200 Scripted TV Recipients for the ReFrame Stamp in 2021.